zAbuQasem/flask-mailhog-docker/README.md

 # Flask-MailHog-Docker

 A Dockerized Flask application that allows sending emails through a MailHog SMTP server and stores sent emails in a MySQL database.
 Everything runs internally on a Docker bridge network — no ports need to be exposed.
+Application can be optionally deployable on Minikube.

 ---